Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 * Use migration tools, like flyway or liquibase
   These tools allow for forward and backwards compatibility.
 Furthermore, the scheme needs to be in version control.
 * Decouple the database
-  Simpler data base model per microservice, as well as, having less dependencies and side effects helps as well.
+  Simpler data base model per microservice as well as having less dependencies and side effects helps as well.
   ![image-20240522092737439](./res/Operation/image-20240522092737439.png)
 * Use migration-friendly architectures
   Use Event-Sourcing and CQRS patterns (see CNA lecture (maybe?)), which store the events, instead of the actual data.
-This allos to (re)create the different view models from the event store
+This allows to (re)create the different view models from the event store